Blinken and Sullivan finish 'tough and direct' talks with Chinese officials - Local News 8

 US and Chinese officials meeting in Anchorage, Alaska, ended talks Friday that national security adviser Jake Sullivan described as “tough and direct” and Secretary of State Antony Blinken said made the Chinese “defensive.”

-“We certainly know and knew going in that there are a number of areas where we are fundamentally at odds, including China’s actions in Xinjinag, with regard to Hong Kong, Tibet, increasingly Taiwan, as well as actions it is taking in cyberspace,” Blinken said.
+“We certainly know and knew going in that there are a number of areas where we are fundamentally at odds, including China’s actions in Xinjinag, with regard to Hong Kong, Tibet, increasingly Taiwan, as well as actions it is taking in cyberspace,” Blinken said, speaking to reporters with Sullivan after the last session of talks wrapped on Friday.
 “It’s no surprise that when we raised those issues clearly and directly, we got a defensive response.
 But we were also able to have a very candid conversation over these many hours on an expansive agenda.”

+Blinken said that the US had two priorities — laying out US and international concerns about China’s behavior and conveying the Biden administration’s positions.

+“We expected to have tough and direct talks on a wide range of issues, and that’s exactly what we had,” Sullivan added.
+“We had the opportunity to lay out our priorities and intentions and hear from the Chinese side their priorities and intentions.”

 Blinken and Sullivan sat down with China’s foreign policy chief Yang Jiechi and the country’s State Councilor Wang Yi for three sessions over two days that opened with a rare display of public bickering.